How To Do Tarot Without Cards

 You deal some tarot cards.
 Each card has 3-5 possible meanings (I think.
 I don’t know all styles of tarot).

-Now, the system just has to guide you to which meaning is correct.
+Now, the ethereal software just has to guide you to which meaning is correct.
 It can do that by sending one of those meanings as its message (and even getting close, you’ll probably be able to figure out which one it means), or you can go through each meaning and get a “yes / no” response.
 In both cases, the limited set of possibilities let the system transmit communicate its meaning more robustly.

 Additionally, there’s redundancy.
 If you deal 10 cards, you get 10 data points.
 If 9 point to “You should start saving money” and one points to “Spend all you got,” you can figure that they should probably start saving.
 So you can still get the reading right even if you get one piece of information wrong.